The Link Between Violence and Alcohol Use

 Alcohol.org is a subsidiary of American Addiction Centers (AAC) which offers a nationwide portfolio of treatment facilities.
 AAC is committed to making recovery accessible to everyone in need and offers a combination of proven therapies and services to meet your individual needs.

 Our hotline is available 24/7 and our admissions navigators are ready to speak with you today about your treatment options.
-Call us at 1-888-685-5770 to begin your journey toward sobriety and recovery.
+Call us at 1-888-685-5770 or get a text to begin your journey toward sobriety and recovery.
 You can also use the free and confidential form below to see if your insurance covers substance abuse treatment within an AAC facility.